Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Choosing a Box That’s Too Small

-Cats generally prefer a litter box that gives them enough space to turn around, dig, and cover their waste comfortably.
+Cats need enough space to turn around, dig, and cover their waste comfortably.
 A box that’s too small can make litter box use uncomfortable and may lead to avoidance.

 Ignoring the Cat’s Habits